Sudden Infant Death Syndrome (SIDS)

 Who is at risk for SIDS?

-Most babies who die from SIDS have one or more risk factors.
-Some risk factors are preventable, but others are not.
+Most babies who die from SIDS and other sleep-related deaths have one or more risk factors.
+Some risk factors can be prevented.
 There are many risk factors for SIDS.
-They may include the following.
+They may include the following:

 - Being a young mother